 Besides the cooperation projects, it is also possible to apply for funding for open-topic summer schools on "Challenges and Potentials for Europe".
 There are three deadlines per year for summer school applications.

-Details of requirements and the application procedure are provided under Information for Applicants (pdf) and in the FAQs (pdf).
+Details of requirements and the application procedure are provided under Information for Applicants (pdf).
 Applications must be submitted via the electronic application system of the Volkswagen Foundation.

 In light of numerous crises within Europe in the past years, there have been three calls by the Volkswagen Foundation with the topic "Challenges for Europe" in 2017, 2018 (together with the Italian foundation Compagnia di San Paolo and the Danish Carlsberg Foundation) and 2020.
 This year the initiative "Challenges for Europe" is once more solely organized by the Volkswagen Foundation.